How Are Metals Different From Nonmetals

 Conclusion

 From the copper wires that power our homes to the silicon chips that drive our computers, metals and nonmetals play essential roles in modern society.
-By continuing to explore and innovate in the field of materials science, we can unlock even greater potential and create new materials with tailored properties to address the challenges of the future.
+By continuing to explore and innovate in the field of materials science, we can open up even greater potential and create new materials with tailored properties to address the challenges of the future.